-• Press the [MENU] button, choose [AF-Point Zoom] on the [ tab, and then choose [On] (Q25).
+- Configure the setting. - Press the [MFNI] button, choose [AF-Point Zoom] on the [] tab, and then choose [On] (Q25).

-Check the focus.

-- · Press the shutter button halfway.
+- Check the focus. - Press the shutter button halfway.
 The face detected as the main subject is now magnified. - To restore the original setting, choose [Off] in step 1.

 - The area in focus is not magnified in the following cases when the shutter button is pressed halfway.

 - If a face was not detected, if the person is too close to the camera and their face is too large for the screen, or if the camera detects subject movement

-- When digital zoom is used ( 33)
+- When digital zoom is used (33)

-- When Tracking AF is used (\$\iint\56\$)
+- When Tracking AF is used (\$\iii)56)

 - When a TV is used as a display (Q87)